Michael Bisping: Acting career

 On 6 April 2016, Bisping announced that he had landed a role in the film XXX: Return of Xander Cage.
 Later that month, Bisping revealed that he is a fan of the 1990s television series Twin Peaks and that he had gained a small role in the 2017 continuation of the series.
 He portrayed Roy Shaw in the sports drama film My Name Is Lenny.
 Bisping also had a short cameo at the end of the 2018 film Den of Thieves.
+He reprised his role in a larger capacity for the sequel Den of Thieves 2: Pantera.

-In the summer of 2018, Bisping was announced as one of the four presenters of the reality competition series Hyperdrive, which would be released on Netflix on 21 August 2019.
+In 2018, Bisping was announced as one of the four presenters of the reality competition series Hyperdrive, which would be released on Netflix on 21 August 2019.

 In November 2020, it was announced that Bisping would be playing the main role in a boxing movie titled The Journeyman, based on Mark Turley's book.
-In that same month, Bisping appeared as a tournament fighter, Dolph, in the HBO Max series Warrior.
+That same month, Bisping appeared as a tournament fighter, Dolph, in the HBO Max series Warrior.

 Personal life

 Bisping met his Australian wife, Rebecca, in Manchester.
 The couple have three children and reside in Orange County, California.
 Their eldest son Callum is an accomplished wrestler, a CIF champion as a high schooler who currently competes in NCAA Division II out of San Francisco State University.
 Their third child was born just before Bisping set off to the USA for final preparation in his fight against Dan Miller.

 Bisping suffers from strabismus, which is a condition in which the eyes are not properly aligned when looking at an object.
 This was caused by a detached retina injury from the fight with Vitor Belfort at UFC on FX: Belfort vs. Bisping in 2013, which Bisping lost via technical knockout in round two.
 The loss was considered controversial, as at that time Belfort was on testosterone replacement therapy.
 Bisping stated his satisfaction after Belfort lost via a knockout from a front kick by Lyoto Machida on 12 May 2018 at UFC 224, in his retirement fight.

+Bisping later lost all vision in his right eye, and wore an unsatisfactory cosmetic lens for some time before learning of an optician near his home who was able to manufacture a latex cosmetic which perfectly matched his real eye; he wears these to this day, calling it "the best three thousand dollars I ever spent in my life."

 Bisping's moniker, "The Count", was given by a ring announcer during a fight.

 Bisping made his UFC colour commentary debut on 2 February 2019 at UFC Fight Night 144 in Fortaleza, Brazil, after several appearances in the Dana White‘s Tuesday Night Contender Series commentary team in 2018.
 He then made his UFC pay-per-view commentary debut on 12 July 2020 at UFC 251 in Abu Dhabi, UAE.
+In 2023 he started commentating for Power Slap.

 Bisping is a Manchester United fan.